 - An enormous Great Barracuda at Himandhoo Kandu

 - A huge pod of about 50 dolphins swimming up to the boat on the way back from Panettone Manta Point

 … in addition to millions of reef fish and other reef life on all the dives.

 My ten dives cost US$979, which converted to GBP622, ie £62 per dive.
 This is getting seriously expensive, as IDive's prices increase each year.
-It’s also partly down to the Maldivian government, who keep increasing the General Sales Tax (GST).
-In the past few years, it’s gone from 2% to 12%, and we hear that the plan is to get it up to 20% eventually.
+It's also partly down to the Maldivian government, who keep increasing the Goods and Services Tax (GST).
+In the past few years, it's gone from 2% to 12%, and we hear that the plan is to get it up to 20% eventually.

 Thanks to instructors Stefano, Justyna, Govinda and Manuel for some enjoyable dives.